apamcamargo/raketech-demo/README.md

 ## Overview 📚

 This project is a comprehensive framework for UI and API automation testing.
-It supports Selenium WebDriver for browser-based tests and Rest-Assured for API validations, integrated with Allure for detailed reporting.
+It supports Selenium WebDriver tests for multiples browsers and Rest-Assured for API validations, integrated with Allure for detailed reporting.

 ### Table of Contents